 Find a program designed by a reputable institution

-But that leaves you faced with the very big question: which organizations can you trust, and which should you ignore?
+But that leaves you facing the very big question: which organizations can you trust, and which should you ignore?

 First things first, we suggest you take a look at who backs the course and who designed it.
-If a world-renowned university puts their name behind a TEFL course (here’s looking at you OISE and International House!) then you can be sure you are going to receive a thorough education and get the most bang for your buck.
+If a world-renowned university puts their name behind a TEFL course––like the University of Toronto OISE or the University of California, Berkeley––puts their name behind a TEFL course, then you can be sure you are going to receive a quality education and get the most bang for your buck.

 Avoid taking the quick and easy route